 $1,245-$4,275

-My take at 500 minutes: Pick Retell unless you have a hard requirement for data control or you already have the infrastructure and skills to run this reliably.
+At 500 minutes: Pick Retell unless you have a hard requirement for data control or you already have the infrastructure and skills to run this reliably.
 Self-hosting can be the right call, but it is rarely the cheapest path for an MVP.

 Scenario table: 3,000 minutes/month (small business / agency client)